 If your emotions are stronger than your will to get over this man, read How to Emotionally Detach From Someone You Care About.

-Healing from a relationship breakup is different for everyone, but one thing is the same: we all need to learn how to grieve the end of a relationship.
-This is how to get over a man you can’t live without: go through the most painful emotions.
 Let yourself cry, wail, and weep.
+True healing only comes when you get all the emotions and feelings out.
 Express your pain and heartache by writing in your journal, painting dark pictures, and drawing your emotions.
 Go for long walks, and let the tears flow.
-Give yourself a few minutes every day to grieve — but don’t obsess about or dwell on your breakup.
+Give yourself a few minutes every day to say good-bye to the man, relationship, and life you had.

 Some people find breakup music really helpful, while others jump into fitness classes, travel, or meeting new people to date.
 Some people answer the “How do I get over him?” question with other questions: “Where do I want to be in one year?
 Who do I want to be with?
 How do I want to look, act, and feel?”
 Focusing on your future can be the best way to get over a breakup.